corneliazy/MB2_Project/README.md

 </p>

 ### estimateCurve()
-Here, an asymptotic regression model is adjusted to the median values of the accuracy data frame (provided by saturationCheck()). <br>
+Here, an asymptotic regression model is adjusted to the median overall accuracy values of the accuracy data frame (provided by saturationCheck()). <br>
 ```
 > curve_bayern_1 <- estimateCurve(saturationDf_bayern_1)
 > curve_bayern_1